alexnadratupu/PedestrianDetection-1/README.md

 # DeepCascade implemented by Sylar #

+# This repo is very old and probably won't work anymore!!! #

 reference paper: [Real-Time Pedestrian Detection With Deep Network Cascades](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43850.pdf)

 The difference written by me is in